FINALLY - the Truth about Plastics & the Environment

 Q. Is LEGO washing up on beaches really a problem?

-A. No. They found LEGO on one beach in England and claimed it was a general problem.
-In fact, that is the only place LEGO is found on beaches because of a well-known ship accident that dropped a million LEGO pieces there.
+A. No. They found LEGO on a beach in England where a well-known ship accident dropped a million LEGO pieces.

 Q. Did a study find microplastics in human tissue?